 Born into a musical family, Nancy began piano lessons at age six and the clarinet at age eight.
 Throughout the years, she also studied classical guitar and drums.
 Nancy always had a strong desire to teach and as a young teen she started giving piano lessons to neighborhood children.
 In addition to performing and teaching, Nancy composes music and is a member of the American Federation of Musicians, Local 802, New York City.

 Nancy was equally as dedicated to athletics and spent most of her teen and adult years traveling the United States and Canada as a judo competitor, earning a 2nd degree black belt and several international medals.
-Her other interests include weight lifting, swimming, photography, art, and writing.
+Her other interests include, photography, art, writing, weight lifting, and cycling.
 She has written and published two books, Daughter of Two Worlds: The Face of My Father, and Never Give Up: A Journey from Bully to Brave.
+Presently, she is planning her third book, A Suitcase and A Song: The Immigrant Influence on American Music.
+Research for the book will take her to Italy, Austria and other European countries.
+To learn more about Nancy, please visit her website.

 JASON DE GEORGE